Neron-Severi group preserving lifting of K3 surfaces and applications: Classification of K3 surfaces of Picard number 20

-\end{proof} \begin{lem} Let $F$ be a local field of mixed characteristic $(0,p)$ and $k$ be an algebraic closure of the residue field of $F$. $X_{F}$ is a K3 surface defined over $F$.
-Assume $X_{F}$ has good reduction and $X$ is the reduction of $X_{F}$.
+\end{proof} \begin{lem} Let $L$ be a local field of mixed characteristic $(0,p)$ and $k$ be an algebraic closed extension of the residue field of $L$.
+Let $X_{L}$ be a K3 surface defined over $L$.
+Assume $X_{L}$ has a good reduction over the residue field.
+Let $X$ be the the reduction of $X_{L}$ over $k$.
 Then the embedding

 is primitive for any prime number $l \neq p$.